UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 5. Install (or update) the environment with the packages you need with the ``pip install`` command

-    - note that ``--user`` must be omitted: else the package will be installed in the global user folder.
+    - Note that ``--user`` must be omitted: else the package will be installed in the global user folder.
+    - The ``--no-cache-dir"`` option is required to avoid it from reusing earlier installations from the same user in a different environment.
+The ``--no-build-isolation`` is to make sure that it uses the loaded modules from the module system when building any Cython libraries.

 6. Work in the isolated environment
    - When activated you can always continue to add packages!